Zhong-Lab-UCSD/iMARGI-Docker/docs/source/installation.md

 - CPU: At least dual core CPU.
 More CPU cores will speed up the processing.

-- RAM: 16 GB.
+- RAM: 16 GB or more.
 Depends on the size of reference genome.
 For human genome, at least 8GB free memory are required by BWA, so the memory on the machine needs to be more than 8 GB, which usually is 16 GB. **Out of memory will cause ERROR.**

 - Hard drive storage: Depends on your data, typically at least 160 GB free space is required for 300M 2x100 read pairs.